-On Sunday, September 29, Anna’s friend Jane ran a Mini Pop-Up Adventure Playground at a park in Los Angeles, CA. She had just over a week to plan, collect materials, spread the word, and make it happen.
-As far as we know, this is the first LA Pop-Up and we are excited to share Jane’s story and photos here!
+On Sunday, September 29, Anna’s friend Jane ran a Mini Pop-Up in Los Angeles, CA. She had just over a week to plan, collect materials, spread the word, and make it happen.
+As far as we know, this was the first LA Pop-Up and we were excited to share Jane’s story and photos here!

-As the room parent for my daughter’s preschool class I was responsible for organizing a back-to-school play date for all the children and their families.
+As the room parent for my daughter’s preschool class I was responsible for organising a back-to-school play date for all the children and their families.
 I approached Anna because I wanted to do something different.
-Most special occasions in our neighborhood are held at the usual children’s gyms or indoor playgrounds with the typical adult-led games and activities.
-For this event, my hope was for children to be completely free to use their imaginations and just PLAY!
-So with her guidance we hosted a mini pop–up adventure play date at the park…and it was a huge hit!
+Most special occasions in our neighbourhood are held at the usual children’s gyms or indoor playgrounds with the typical adult-led games and activities.
+For this pop up play event, my hope was for children to be completely free to use their imaginations and just PLAY!
+With her guidance we hosted a date for a mini pop-up in Los Angeles at the park…and it was a huge hit!

 Other children started to notice and walked over with curiosity.
 A group of three girls were drawn to the roll of hot pink Duct tape.
 They kept asking for small pieces of tape to just stick on the box.
-While placing their “stickers” on the box, one of them realized that the box was big enough to fit inside!
+While placing their “stickers” on the box, one of them realised that the box was big enough to fit inside!
 She asked my husband to cut out a door.
-Only two of them actually fit inside but there were three friends so they figured out a solution – combine it with another box to make their house bigger!
+Only two could fit inside, yet with three friends, they devised a solution.
+It was to combine it with another box to expand their house.
 They expanded their house so all three were now able to fit inside.
 I walked over and knocked.
 “What are you doing in there?”
 I said.
 One girl shouted, “We’re playyyyying!”

 Over time one box was transformed into a supermarket while another box became a pirate robot head with a big pink mouth.
 It was sweet to see my daughter’s friend who turned a small box into a barn.
 She took a crayon and drew a picture of a cow on the exterior of the box.
 She then said, “The cow is hungry!” so she picked a few blades of grass and fed it.
 A small, plain Amazon box sparked this wonderful moment filled with imagination, drawing, and a sense of care for animals.
 The tensest moment came when two girls were arguing over a circular piece of cardboard.
 It became a fierce tug-of-war.
 “Mine!”
 “No, mine!”
 “No, it’s miiiiiine!”
 It was refreshing to see how a small cardboard circle could be such a treasured item!
 My husband rushed over to a large piece of cardboard and starting cutting out more circles which made everyone happy again.